aws-samples/terraform-aws-scheduled-switch/examples/mwaa/killswitch/README.md

    1. Secret name: GITHUB_PERSONAL_ACCESS_TOKEN
    2. Key: TOKEN
    3. Value: {Paste the value of the token created in step 2}
-4. Deploy the killswitch resources in this directory
+4. Deploy the switch resources in this directory

 <!-- BEGIN_TF_DOCS -->